Litigation and Dispute Resolution

 Upon receipt of an anti-SLAPP notice, Plaintiff voluntarily dismissed its defamation complaint, which sought damages relating to FOX 5's investigative reporting regarding health conditions occurring at the Plaintiff's eyebrow-waxing business.

 A Qui Tam Plaintiff (client) brought an action on behalf of the City in the Circuit Court of Hamilton County (Chattanooga) under the Tennessee False Claims Act, alleging a pattern of persistent overbilling of the City by the electric power board which was in some respect associated with the city.
 The amounts at stake include approximately $20 million over approximately 20 years, and an estimated $9 million during the last 10 years.
-The damages are subject to ...
+The damages are subject to mandatory ...

 Success in obtaining entry of an order in a shareholder battle for control of family owned corporations (1) granting interlocutory injunction, (2) granting clients’ motion for appointment of a receiver based on demonstrated deadlock among the corporate officers and directors, and (3) granting motion for citation of contempt based on failure of opponent shareholders/directors to comply with the interlocutory injunction order.